-If you are diagnosed with alopecia androgenic or genetic pattern hair loss, your next step would be to make an appointment with Dr. Ashley Curtis or Dr. Edmond Griffin, founder of The Griffin Center of Hair Restoration and Research, a division of Dermatology Associates of Atlanta, who has devoted his career as a board-certified dermatologist and hair loss specialist to the improvement of hair restoration and hair transplant surgery since 1976.
+If you are diagnosed with androgenic alopecia or genetic pattern hair loss, your next step would be to make an appointment with Dr. Ashley Curtis or Dr. Edmond Griffin, founder of The Griffin Center of Hair Restoration and Research as well as The Griffin Center for Women’s Hair Loss, specialty centers of Dermatology Associates of Atlanta.

 Hair loss conditions can be frustrating for anyone who encounters such issues, including men, women, and even children.
 Therefore, the providers of Dermatology Associates of Atlanta strive to ensure that every patient leaves the practice fully informed about their hair loss prevention and hair loss treatment options.

 Determining the cause of hair loss, also known as alopecia, can be difficult; as there are countless variables to the condition.
 However, with help from a good doctor, you can determine the cause(s) of your hair loss.
 Dermatologists who specialize in hair loss disorders are usually a good source to determine the root of the problem.

 Sudden, temporary hair loss may occur due to flu, pneumonia, stress, systemic disorders of pituitary gland, low thyroid activity, diabetes, nutritional deficiencies, tuberculosis, or cancer.
 Sudden hair loss is frightening, but in most cases, hair returns once the illness is gone or managed.